Command Line Interface¶

 option:

-# Only include results from the capacity_analysis step
+# Only include results from the MSD step

 # Include multiple specific steps and save to custom file

-python -m ngraph run scenario.yaml --keys build_graph capacity_analysis --results filtered.json
+ngraph run scenarios/backbone_clos.yml --keys network_statistics tm_placement --results filtered.json

 # Filter and print to stdout while using default file